 EXPANSION AND MOVEMENT

 PEX expands and contracts more than copper does.
 Be sure to leave some slack when installing to prevent the stretching from pulling your piping from its connections.
-Also, PEX moves as it expands and contracts so be sure to use plastic straps, rather than metal ones, to keep it in place to prevent cutting into the pipes.
+Also, this material moves as it expands and contracts so be sure to use plastic straps, rather than metal ones, to keep it in place to prevent cutting into the pipes.

 Manifolds are not required when installing PEX pipes; they can be installed just like any other type of pipe with pipes branching off a main line.
-This method isn’t an effective use of PEX piping because of all the connections.
-It is recommended to use the manifold method where the manifold is installed in a space close to the main line and water heater, then run a PEX pipe from there to each plumbing fixture.
+This method isn’t an effective use because of all the connections.
+It is recommended to use the manifold method where the manifold is installed in a space close to the main line and water heater, then run a pipe from there to each plumbing fixture.
 Although it may use more pipe, it only requires a connection at the manifold and at the fixture, and fewer connections means there is a reduced the risk of leaks.

 PEX piping cannot be connected directly to a water heater.
-According to the Uniform Plumbing Code, you will need 18 ins. of clearance from the water heater before attaching PEX piping.
+According to the Uniform Plumbing Code, you will need 18 ins. of clearance from the water heater before attaching piping.

 PEX is available in red, white, or blue.
 You can color code your hot and cold lines if you desire or use one single color for everything; there is no wrong or right choice.
 Color-coding can be easier to differentiate between the lines if an issue arises down the line involving only the hot or cold water.